Reading Time: 9 minutes

 Not shown here are social media, newsletter, and video growth numbers that can also have a massive impact on company performance.

-Summer 2022 Story Trend to Watch: Insane Airline Travel Prices
+Seasonal Story Trend to Watch: Insane Airline Travel Prices 2023-2024

-There are a few ways in which we like to determine whether or not a topic is trending:
+There are a few ways in which we like to determine whether or not flight prices are trending in the news:

 1. Look at what major news publications are reporting on.